 Duolingo has a complete Indonesian course that helps you practice reading, writing, speaking, and listening.
 You’ll also pick up quite a bit of vocabulary and some basic grammar, too.
 It’s not a good app to use if you’re already an intermediate or advanced speaker.
 It’s best for complete beginners who want to learn the basics.

 Try Duolingo for free by clicking the link below or learn more about it in this Duolingo review.

 - Access the full course for free

 - Lessons are short and quick

 When you use an app to learn Indonesian, you can study whenever and wherever you want.
 They provide convenience that traditional classes can’t offer.
-Language apps are usually more engaging than textbooks and more formal courses, too.
+Language apps are usually more engaging than textbooks or more formal courses.
 They have different activities and games to help you remember what you’ve learned, and the lessons are usually short and easy to complete in just a few minutes.
 You can also study the topics that are important to you and get personalized help to improve more quickly.